 As you choose a category and issue, you might think about what sparked your interest last semester.
 Are you interested in exploring issues related to your TED Talk or Paradigm shift paper?
 Did something you read in an RCL post or saw in a History of a Public Controversy video spark a conversation that you’d like to continue?
 You might also consider your own interests.
 What blogs do you follow?
 What news stories catch your eye?
 What issues are you curious to know more about?
 The issue you choose need not be something you’re an expert on; instead, think of this blog as a time to explore this issue and build understanding and opinions through informal research and conversations with peers.

 As indicated on your syllabus, you will be required to post on your Civic Issues blog about once a month.
 On the weeks you do not blog, you will be expected to write robust responses to your blog group’s CI blog entries.
 Each Civic Issue Blog entry should be around 700 words and should incorporate at least two sources (which you should link to, if possible).
-Please use the broad category and the specific issue within that category as tags.
-(E.g. environment, water OR education, state funding).
+Hyperlink and include MLA citation of 2 sources at the end of each post.

 Responses should be about 300-400 words in length and incorporate at least one source (which you should link to, if possible).
-Original posts are due by 5pm on Wednesdays.
-If someone on the team neglects to post their blog on their designated day, other team members should seek out blogs by other members of the class to comment on.
-Responses are due NO LATER THAN 8AM ON FRIDAYS.
+Original posts are due by 9am on assigned days.
 Late work will not be counted.

-Failure to post a Civic Issue blog will result in an automatic 20 point deduction from the final blog grade.
+Failure to post a Civic Issue blog (submit url to Canvas) will result in an automatic 20 point deduction from the final blog grade.
 Failure to post a comment will result in an automatic 15 point deduction from the final blog grade.